-Catecholamines are small substances made by nerve tissue (including the brain) and the adrenal gland.
+Catecholamines are chemicals made by nerve tissue (including the brain) and the adrenal gland.

 For this test, you must urinate into a special bag or container every time you use the bathroom for 24-hour period.